 Previously, he was a postdoctoral fellow at the microfluidics laboratory in the Department of Mechanical Engineering, Stanford University and at the Stanford Medical School, USA.
-He received both his Ph.D and M.Eng from the University of Alberta, Canada in 2008 for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
+He received both his Ph.D and M.Eng from the University of Alberta, Canada for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
 Prior to his doctoral studies, he was as a hardware design engineer working on optical systems and the design of fault tolerant communication networks.

 He has authored and co-authored 30 publications, 50 conference proceedings/abstract, and several patents.